MrinallU/PlayStation5-Bot/README.md

 2. [Chrome Driver](https://chromedriver.chromium.org/)
 3. Windows 10
 4. A throwaway chrome profile
+5. The pip package manager
-5. PiPy (installed with "pip install pypi-install")
+6. PiPy (installed with "pip install pypi-install")
-6. All packages specified in the script (can easily be installed with pip, PiPy must be installed before this!)
+7. All packages specified in the script (can easily be installed with pip, PiPy must be installed before this!)

+**_NOTE:_**  Step 6 can be skipped if you have PyCharm IDE and clone the project, as all packages will be installed for you.

 # Setup